 Does Surfshark Allow P2P Traffic?

-Yes, Surfshark allows P2P traffic on their dedicated torrenting servers.
-Right now, Surfshak has around 80+ P2P servers in 20+ countries.
+Yes, Surfshark allows P2P traffic on all their 3,200+ servers.
 That makes it easy to find servers that are not overcrowded and are close to your location (to get better speeds).

 Most P2P servers have a dynamic IP (it changes every time you connect to the server).
 But if you want to use a static IP (an address that always stays the same), Surfshark has around 30+ P2P servers which offer that option.